DH-Box/dh-usb/README.md

  - **Document management**: Pandoc, pandoc-citeproc, pandoc-crossref
  - **Bibliographic Management**: Zotero

+##FAQ

+###Why Arch Linux?
+Why not something more user-friendly, like Ubuntu?

+Arch is rolling-release, which means that it always has the lastest software.
+Ubuntu freezes its software versions every six months, and in some cases has very old software.

+Python 3 is also the default on Arch, while Ubuntu still uses Python 2.

+###Is this a live USB?
+Where can I download an ISO?

+This isn’t a live USB, like most distributions you can download.
+It’s actually a full Linux install.
+A live USB would freeze the kernel and other system files to a particular release, but this is identical to an install you would have on your hard drive.

+###

 #Warning
 This is a work-in-progress!
 Please do not use these scripts unless you know what you’re doing.